First things First: Please read our policy about pool Installation.

 - Know who most pool installers are.

-- Most pool installers don't have a storefront or any type of office or receptionist to take calls.
+- Most pool installers don't have a storefront, office or receptionist to take calls.

-- Some pool installers have other jobs and install pools for extra money in the summer months.
+- Some pool installers work a regular job and install pools for extra money in the summer months.

 - They are typically working all day long in someone's backyard and are un-able to answer their phone.
 This means a lot of un-answered calls and a lot of phone calls they have to return at the end of the day.
 Don't be surprised if it takes some time for a pool Installer to get back with you.
 Text them instead of a phone call, ask if they have an email for easier communication.